Komae, Tokyo

-Komae (狛江市, Komae-shi) is a city located in the western portion of Tokyo Metropolis, Japan.
+Komae (狛江市, Komae-shi) is a city located in the western portion of the Tokyo Metropolis, Japan.
 It is one of 30 municipalities in the western portion of Tokyo known as the Tama Area.
 As of 1 April 2021, the city had an estimated population of 83,218, and a population density of 13,000 persons per km2.
-Based on the 2015 Kanto Ranking, Musashino was the fifth most desirable place to live in Central Japan.
 The total area of the city is 6.39 sqkm.
 It is the smallest administrative city in Tokyo Metropolis both in area and population, and the second smallest in terms of area in the nation.

 Geography

 Komae is nestled between the Tama River to the southwest, and the much smaller Nogawa River to the north and east which flows near its boundaries with Chōfu city and Setagaya Ward.
 It is mostly flat.
 It is a small municipality; its boundaries fit within a circle of 2 km radius centred on the city hall.
 It is essentially a residential suburb of Tokyo which urbanised rapidly in the 1960s and 1970s, with most of the working population commuting to central Tokyo.
 There are several neighbourhood shopping areas, mainly around the train stations.
 The City Hall is located near Komae Station.